RoyChen4212/Aemon/README.md

 * Implement the structure and behavior you just defined in the unit test file
 * Continue the tests/implementation cycle until the component is ready
 * Add styles in the `.scss` file and see the progress on Storybook
+* Expose your component by adding it to `/components/consumer/desktop/index.js` or `/components/consumer/mobile/index.js`

 ### Stories